Barnacl437/HELOS/README.md

  It stands for "High Entropy Labs", propably its original developer.
 The current HEL OS version in the game is 1.15, copyrighted High Entropy Labs in 1994.

  ## How to install
- De facto you can't just copy this to a FAT32 formatted disk and see it works.
+ De facto you can't just copy those to a FAT32 formatted disk and see it works.
 This is an underway work anyways, so I'll gotta tell about this later.
  Curious and wanna tryna bit?
-You can copy this to an existing DOS system, whether MS-DOS or FreeDOS, and remember to rename the DOS system folder to ```system``` as defined in the ```autoexec.bat``` file.
+You can download the source, copy those to an existing DOS system, whether MS-DOS or FreeDOS, and remember to rename the DOS system folder to ```system``` as defined in the ```autoexec.bat``` file.

 ## Note a bit (```atrblist``` quotation)
  This sample of operating system can be done anything on.